goatscrub/videojs-bitmapsub/README.md

  -v    Print program version.
 ```
 #### Bluray pgssub — pgssubpack.py
-Python script, relatively slow.
+Relatively slow python script.
-With default row and column values, pack image can easily have a resolution of `4000 × 6500` pixels.
+Be careful, with default row and column values, pack image can easily have a resolution of `4000 × 6500` pixels, so browser can take time to load it or completely refuse to load too large image.
+It's specialy visible on image transition, like loading the first subtitle or seeking through video stream.
 ```sh
 $ ./pgssubpack.py /tmp/sample.fre.sup -t bitmap-subtitle/
 1823 image saved.